PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

   |                      ^^^^^^ not found in this scope
 ```

-In the [previous example](./structs_methods_and_traits.md) we accessed fields directly with the field name, however in our very secure wallet we don't want to expose our inner state to the rest of the world.
+In the [previous example](./structs_methods_and_traits.md), we accessed fields directly with the field name.
+However, in our very secure wallet, we don't want to expose our inner state to the rest of the world.
 We want to control access via methods.

-We're good to run tests with a command `cargo test`, but we have another famous test platform called [nextest](https://nexte.st/) which is a drop-in replacement for the standard test framework.
+We can run tests with the command `cargo test`, but we have another popular test platform called [nextest](https://nexte.st/), which is a drop-in replacement for the standard test framework.
 The main benefits of using nextest are:

 - Faster test execution up to 3x, thanks to the parallelism described [here](https://nexte.st/docs/design/how-it-works/)
 - Better test output
 - Test subsets with filtering

-The first benefit is meaningful on TDD workflow.
-While following TDD workflow, we have to run tests in many times.
-As running tests faster, we can get feedback faster.
-So we can write code faster.
+The first benefit is meaningful in TDD workflow.
+While following TDD workflow, we have to run tests many times.
+By running tests faster, we can get feedback faster and therefore write code faster.

 We'll use nextest in this book for the following chapters.
 You can install it with the following command: